Jack Alcott

-Jack Alcott (born 1996) (Note: Sources list his birth year as 1996, but contradict each other about the month and day of birth.) is an American actor.
+Jack Alcott (born October 24, 1996) (Note: Sources list his birth year as 1996, but contradict each other about the month and day of birth.) is an American actor.
 He is known for his roles on the Showtime miniseries The Good Lord Bird (2020) and as Harrison Morgan on Dexter: New Blood (2021–22) and Dexter: Resurrection (2025–present).

 Early life and education

 Alcott grew up in Franklin, Tennessee.
 He studied drama at the University of North Carolina School of the Arts, graduating with the drama class of 2019.
-In a 2022 interview he described spending time in New York City early in his career before moving back home during the COVID-19 pandemic.
+In a 2022 interview, Alcott described spending time in New York City early in his career before moving back home during the COVID-19 pandemic.

 Career

 Alcott appeared in several short films before earning his first television role as Young Zach Chevalier on Champaign ILL (2018).
 In 2020, he portrayed a young Donald Ressler in The Blacklist episode "Brothers".

-He received his first regular role as Jason Brown on The Good Lord Bird (2020).
+Alcott received his first regular role as Jason Brown on The Good Lord Bird (2020).
 He then starred as Harrison Morgan, the teenage son of Dexter Morgan, in Dexter: New Blood (2021–2022).
 In 2023, Alcott guest-starred on the Peacock series Poker Face in the episode "The Future of the Sport" as Randy.

-In 2025, he reprised Harrison Morgan as a series regular in Dexter: Resurrection.
+In 2025, Alcott reprised Harrison Morgan as a series regular in Dexter: Resurrection.
+That same year, he appeared in the American Western Film, Killing Faith, as Edward Yacht, a helper to Sarah, played by DeWanda Wise.
+The film was directed by Ned Crowley and also stars Guy Pearce and Bill Pullman.

+Personal life

+Alcott married actress Izabela Vidovic on October 12, 2025.